Shikhargupta/Shikhargupta.github.io/_posts/2023-02-12-bag-of-words.md

 ---
-title: "All You Need To Know About Bag of Words"
+title: "Code With Me : All You Need To Know About Bag of Words"
 layout: post
 ---

 <!-- ![bow](https://github.com/Shikhargupta/MLFromScratch/blob/main/blog_images/bow.png) -->

 Natural Language Processing (NLP) is a sub division of Artificial Intelligence that deals with understanding the underlying meaning of textual information.
 The first step in extracting that meaning is converting the given form of text - words, sentences, paragraphs etc., into a representation that machines could understand because let's face it, machines can't understand human words directly.

 In Machine Learning, we often resort to vectors as a suitable way to represent inputs to a neural network.
 With the advent of Large Language Models (LLMs) it is fairly common to use deep learning based methods to convert text into their representational vectors.
 Earlier in the days, a simple (yet powerful!) approach of Bag of Words was used.
 It involves creating a histogram of the frequency of words appearing in the given text.
 It disregards the order and structure of the words and hence the name.